Skip to Content

 • Potatoes: Peel and cut Yukon gold potatoes into ½-inch pieces.

-• Onion: Finely dice a yellow or red onion and saute it with the potatoes.
+• Onion: Finely dice a yellow or red onion and saute the pieces with the potatoes.

-• Chorizo: Most recipes call for ground pork or spicy pork chorizo to make chorizo burritos.
-Use beef or soy chorizo if you are not a fan of pork or need a vegetarian option.
+• Chorizo: Most recipes call for ground pork or spicy pork chorizo to make chorizo burritos, but use beef or soy chorizo if you are not a fan of pork or prefer a vegetarian option.

 • Green Onions: Include green onions or scallions for a subtle peppery flavor.